 The Commissioner's professional valuer, Mr. C. Smith BSc MRICS, Carigiet Cowen, Telford House, Riverside, Warwick Road, Carlisle CA1 2BT, has made an assessment of the possible effects of material impairment to land and buildings during the financial year.
 His assessment was based on a number of specific criteria, which, in his opinion, could affect the valuation of assets.
 The outcome of the assessment process is the valuer has concluded that there are no impairments.
-The valuer has concluded that as a result of the ongoing covid-19 pandemic there remains 'material valuation uncertainty' which means that there is less certainty and more caution needed with regards to the valuations.
-The valuer advises that the property valutions are kept under frequent review.
+The valuer has concluded that as a result of the ongoing covid-19 pandemic there remains 'material valuation uncertainty' in relation to non-specialised assets which means that there is less certainty and more caution needed with regards to the valuations.
+The valuer advises that the property valuations are kept under frequent review.